aws-solutions-library-samples/osml-imagery-toolkit/README.md

 # OversightML Imagery Toolkit

-The OversightML Imagery Core is a Python package that contains image processing and photogrammetry routines commonly used during the analysis of imagery collected by satellites and unmanned aerial vehicles (UAVs).
-It builds upon GDAL by providing additional support for images compliant with the Sensor Independent Complex Data (SICD) and National Imagery Transmission Format (NITF) standards.
+The OversightML Imagery Toolkit is a Python package that contains image processing and photogrammetry routines commonly used during the analysis of imagery collected by satellites and unmanned aerial vehicles (UAVs).
+It builds upon GDAL by providing additional support for images compliant with the National Imagery Transmission Format (NITF) and Sensor Independent Complex Data (SICD) standards.

 ## Installation